oanguenot/Lift/README.md

 ## Version 1.5 - In progress
  - REFACTORING: Use Backbone, Require, Jquery in order to have a MVC application
  - FEATURE: Add languages management (FR/US)
+ - FEATURE: Allow to select text when displaying meetings information

 ## Version 1.4.2
  - FIX: Remove double scrollbars in terms windows on Windows